Sichii/SpfConverter/README.md

   -t, --tospf      Converts the input to an SPF image

-  -f, --fromspf    Converts the input SPF image to a rgb565 image
+  -f, --fromspf    Converts the input SPF image to whatever format is specified by the output (and is supported by Magick.NET)

   -i, --input      Required.
 The input path.
 To convert multiple input files to a multi-frame SPF, specify a directory containing multiple input files